OntarioTech-CS-program/W23-LectureExamples/README.md

 This is the demo activity for creating an HTML Canvas sprite animation.

 > This demo was reproduced from the tutorial: https://mr-easy.github.io/2017-06-26-creating-spritesheet-animation-in-html5-canvas-using-javascript/

+## Module 5a - ParsingFiles (Server)
+Example parsers
+- `ExampleParser` Java class demontrated in week 6 of the lecture.
+- `BookParser` Java class demontrated in Module 5 videos part 1 and 2.
+  > More about the Gutenberg project: https://www.gutenberg.org/

+## Module 5b - wordcloud (Client)
+HTML Client that fetches a list of words and their frequencies from the ParsingFiles server; then displays them in a WordCloud visualization using [WordCloud2](https://github.com/timdream/wordcloud2.js).